 In most cases you can insure your horse for its purchase price or less, if the horse is a recent purchase.
 If you have owned the horse for some time and believe he has increased in value, you may have the option to insure for more than the purchase price.
 To do this, you would need to submit a Substantiation of Value form (which can be found on the Forms and Applications page), which would help you list competition and/or breeding records, and/or professional training fees paid.
 If the horse is a homebred with no performance or breeding record of its own, generally the company will initially agree to an insured value of three times the sire's stud fee.
 We will be happy to work with you in gathering the necessary information and submitting it to underwriting for their review.

-It is a very good idea to keep your horse's bill of sale, proof of payment (such as the cancelled check, receipt, or documentation of a wire transfer), and performance and/or breeding records on file in the event you file a mortality claim, as these will likely be requested by the insurance company during the claims process.
+Make sure to keep your horse's bill of sale, proof of payment (such as the cancelled check, receipt, or documentation of a wire transfer), and performance and/or breeding records on file in the event you file a mortality claim, as these will be requested by the insurance company during the claims process.

 Justification of Value: /media/ValueForm2013(1).pdf